johnstaveley/BirdCam/README.md

 - Blob storage.
 StorageV2 with locally redundant storage is ok.
 Create containers images and processedimages.
 Grab connection string and put in secret.settings.json above
 - Application Insights.
 - Iot Hub and go to the following blades:
   - Shared access policy.
-For device and put in IoTHubConnectionString
+For device and put in IoTHubConnectionString for BirdCamRaspberryPi and for service put in IoTHubConnectionString for BirdCamFunction
   - File Upload and set storage account and container to images
   - IoT Devices.
 Add your Raspberry Pi
   - Networking.
-If you want additional security, Set Allow public network access to Selected IP Ranges and enter your IP address
+Don't put in IP restrictions if you want your azure function to be able to contact the IoT Hub
 - Function App.
 Grab publish profile for deploying BirdCamFunction to
 - Cognitive Services.
 Free version.
 Grab keys and endpoint and put in secret.settings.json above